Washburn High School: College-credit opportunities

 Washburn has an International Baccalaureate Diploma Programme (IBDP) for juniors and seniors.
-It also offers Advanced Placement (AP) and Career and Technical Education (CTE) classes for 9th- through 12th-grade students to earn college credit free of charge.
+It also offers Advanced Placement (AP) and Concurrent Enrollment classes for 10th- through 12th-grade students to earn college credit free of charge.
 It uses schoolwide advisory programs to form relationships for each student.
-In addition, Washburn students can apply for and enroll in PSEO classes at the University of Minnesota, Minneapolis Community and Technical College, Concordia University, Normandale Community College, Dunwoody College of Technology, and North Central University.
+In addition, Washburn students can apply for and enroll in PSEO classes at local colleges including the University of Minnesota, Minneapolis College, and more.

 Bilingual support

-Washburn offers bilingual support for students and families in Spanish and Somali, and English as a Second Language (ESL) support is also available.
+Washburn offers bilingual support for students and families in Spanish and Somali, and English Language Learner (ELL) classes and support are also available for any student with a home language other than English.

 World languages and fine arts

 Washburn offers four world languages: Arabic, American Sign Language (ASL), French, and Spanish.

-The school also offers jazz band, concert band, orchestra, concert choir, and pop choir, as well as its varsity choir, Miller Voices.
+In the performing arts, the school offers Jazz Band, Wind Ensemble Concert Band, Orchestra, Beginning Choir, Intermediate Choir, Advanced Choir “Miller Voices”, Guitar, Piano, Music Production and Blackbox Theater.

+Visual Arts courses offered include Studio Art, Painting, Drawing, Ceramics and IB Art.
+Both visual and performing arts options are available after school as well.